Applicant Information

 What is the Arkansas Opioid Recovery Partnership?

-Arkansas received master settlement funding from the National Prescription Opiate Litigation.
-The settlement funding will be split evenly between Arkansas cities, counties, and the state.
-The cities (represented by the Arkansas Municipal League) and the counties (represented by Arkansas Association of Counties) came together to create the Arkansas Opioid Recovery Partnership to distribute settlement funds to opioid prevention, treatment, and recovery projects that will abate the opioid epidemic.
+Arkansas governments (the state, counties and cities) began receiving settlement funding from opioid manufacturers, distributors, and retailers in 2022, and Arkansas governments will continue receiving settlement funding for over a decade.
+In Arkansas, opioid settlement funding is split evenly among Arkansas cities (1/3), counties (1/3), and the state (1/3).
+The cities (represented by the Arkansas Municipal League) and the counties (represented by Association of Arkansas Counties) came together to create the Arkansas Opioid Recovery Partnership to administer and distribute the counties’ and cities’ settlement funding for opioid prevention, treatment, and recovery projects that will abate the opioid epidemic in Arkansas counties and cities.

 What are the funding requirements?